tksh164/displayscope/README.md

 # Displayscope

-Displayscope shows the external display screen within the window.
+Displayscope enables to use the apps on the out of sight screen such as the display emulator, display dummy plugs or behind screens.

 ## Use cases